Upper front teeth protrusion treatment

-Flared teeth or Bucked teeth are conditions where the upper front teeth are sticking out or are significantly forward in front of the lower front teeth.
-People also refer to this anterior condition as an "open bite."
-A common symptom of protruding teeth is accompanied by a gap between the upper anterior teeth.
-When people bite deeply, the lower part of the anterior teeth push the upper area of the anterior teeth from behind, and over time, spacing or crowding forms, and bucked teeth begin to form.
+Bucked teeth or malocclusion are conditions where the upper front teeth are sticking out or protrude forward in front of the lower front teeth.
+The teeth look crooked forward from either side of the face.
+People also refer to this anterior condition as an "overbite."
+A common symptom of protruding teeth accompanies a gap between the upper anterior teeth.
+When people bite deeply, the lower part of the anterior teeth push the upper jaw area of the anterior teeth from behind, and over time, spacing or crowding forms, and bucked teeth begin to form.

 - Prolonged use of bottle feeding in early childhood